josh-collinsworth/sveltekit-blog-starter/README.md

 ```

 That should get a dev server up and running (assuming you have npm and Node installed already).
 Any saved changes to components and styles should auto-refresh blazingly fast.

+## Customization

+Be sure to update `src/lib/config.js` to reflect your site's domain, preferences, etc. This is where the nav menu can be updated, as well as where details for the RSS feed will be pulled in.

 ## Adding new posts